Case Study: DevSquad

-DevSquad is a large company headquartered near Salt Lake City, that specializes in providing tailor-made and innovative on-demand software.
+DevSquad is a large company headquartered near Salt Lake City that provides tailor-made and innovative on-demand software.
 They possess broad industry knowledge and have proven themselves in a wide range of projects — from computer vision to industrial printers, and from product prototyping to regression testing.
 They are always up for a challenge and are passionate about developing great software.
 With over a decade of experience, they are definitely a force to be reckoned with in the tech industry.

 With headquarters located in Utah, the company's remote workforce connects from all over.
 The company needed a solution to provide its team with secure ways to connect to corporate servers and client servers.
 As a security-conscious firm, they set up a bastion host to provide access, but without a reliable VPN, DevSquad relied on a community username/password system — that was not as secure or effective as they wanted.